mikemoorenyc/wp-boot/README.md

 Generator I use for favicons
 ----------------------------

+DONT DO THIS ANYMORE!
+As of Wordpress 4.3, favicons, will be handled through the customization thing that wordpress does.

 I use [this generator](http://www.favicomatic.com/).
 Make sure you select "Every damn size, sir!" to get all the different sizes made.